-This course provides English Language Learning (ELL) students the opportunity to develop reading fluency, comprehension and vocabulary on the low intermediate college level.
+This English for Academic Purposes course provides non-native English-speaking students the opportunity to develop reading fluency, comprehension and vocabulary at the intermediate college level.
 Reading, writing, speaking and listening will be integrated, and students will learn effective techniques for studying and using American English in an academic setting.
 This course does not fulfill degree requirements.
 This is the second reading course in the sequence of courses leading to ENGL 121.
 3 hrs. lecture/wk.